maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 References to the licenses of the open-source libraries used are missing.
 The lack of license information in an app can pose legal risks and violate the principles of the open-source community.
 Uncertainties about usage rights can lead to unintentional copyright infringements.

 #### Recommendation

-Developers should clearly document all libraries used and their licenses and also display these in the app UI.
+Developers should document all libraries used and their licenses and also display these in the app UI.

 #### Response by the Staatskanzlei NRW